PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the absolute-final normalization-Pad/mixed-attention pair while treating the preceding raw InstanceNorm rewrite and following dynamic-rank Unsqueeze/Reshape rewrite as hard boundaries.
-Its one occurrence can eliminate one repeated index construction.
+2. Audit the iterative post-QDQ layout-transpose, unary-fan-out, and unary/ binary-fan-out sequence while treating the preceding raw Softmax canonicalization and following raw transpose-binary rewrites as hard boundaries.
+Each recovery iteration can eliminate up to two repeated index constructions.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.